kingslayer1312/CAD-DR/README.md

 # CAD-DR: CAD Dimensionality Reduction

 ## Introduction
 A 3D convolutional autoencoder for the purpose of dimensionality reduction of CAD models.
 The autoencoder is based on the EfficientNet architecture.
-Multiple models having different parameters but overall a similar architecture are present in this repository.
+The development took place on a system having the following specifications:

+- CPU: Ryzen 7 4800H
+- GPU: Nvidia GTX 1660 Ti
+- Ubuntu 22.04

 ## Details
 - The models was trained on 800 models from the ABC dataset
 - The train dataset comprises of 200 models from the same
 - Input format: STL
 - The STL files are first converted to point cloud (.ply), and then to 3D binary voxel arrays

-This project is currently a WIP.

 ## Requirements
 The model was created using TensorFlow 2.14.
 Usage of GPU is suggested, and the TensorFlow installation for the same can be done using pip: